-The Early Years Foundation Stage curriculum meets all statutory duties whilst being appropriately tailored to meet the needs and interests of the children in the class.
+The Early Years Foundation Stage curriculum at Trinity Croft meets all statutory duties whilst being appropriately tailored to meet the needs and interests of the children in the classes.
 Further information about the EYFS can be found in the documents below.

-In Key Stage 1 & 2, children follow a carefully planned curriculum from Cornerstones which uses the statutory requirements each subject to create an engaging and purposeful programme of study which is relevant to the children.
+In Key Stage 1 & 2, children largely follow a carefully planned programme from Cornerstones which uses the statutory requirements in each subject to create an engaging and purposeful programme of study which is relevant to the children.
 Most subjects are taught through a topic based approach and are linked to first hand experiences wherever possible.
 More information on the curriculum at Key Stages 1 & 2 can be found in the class pages.
-Assessment throughout Key Stages 1 and 2 is done using EAZMAG and is directly linked to National Curriculum programmes of study for all subjects; core and foundation.
-Outcomes from PiRA and PUMA (Progress and Understanding in Mathematics Assessment) is correlated with our in house assessment system on a termly basis and is moderated with other schools in our academy trust, Learning Community and Local Authority.

 The curriculum at all stages is enriched with wider opportunities such as professional sports coaching, visiting speakers and performers, visits to the local library and residential visits to name but a few.
 More details of visits and activities can be found in the class pages.